Writer, Musician, Volunteer, Traveler

 In her 24-year technical writing career she worked in the semiconductor, telecommunications, and metrology industries.

-She loves to birdwatch, hike, cook, garden, read non-fiction, watch documentaries, and cross country ski.
+She loves to birdwatch, hike, cook, garden, read non-fiction, watch documentaries, and build things.

 Installing interpretive signs